brucefan1983/CUDA-Programming/src/01-introduction/text.md

-Note: I am writing a simplified version of my Chinese CUDA book in English.
+Note: I am writing a simplified English version based on the Chinese version.
 This is the first chapter.

 # Chapter 1: GPU and CUDA